za3k/za3k.com/finance/retire_forever.md

 If you're retiring at 30, almost **none** of the above apply to you.
 You need to get by on savings, no external support.
 You don't get a 55% mortality discount on retirement, you get a measly 15% discount.
 You probably don't have much in your standard retirement account, and even if you do, you can't access it for another 35 years.
 You don't get medicare (though you *may* get medicaid).
 You don't get social security.
 Expect no social support.
 If people see a healthy 50-year old go broke from poor retirement planning, they should tell you to get a job.
 I would.

 ## Retiring early
 Returning the the topic of the retirement formula, we can see that there are exactly two numbers that affect you.
-How much you save (income minus expenses), and how much you spend (expenses).
+How much you make (income), and how much you spend (expenses).
 Making a lot of money is good.
 But not spending money is at least as important.
 Imagine you made a lot, say six figures ($100K) but spent $50K per year.
 It would take you 25 years to retire.
 Not bad!
 What if you wanted to retire faster?
 If you spend $25K per year instead, you can retire in 8.3 years.
 If you make $200K instead, you can retire in 8.3 years.
 Both are equally good.
-You can halve your expenses, or double your savings.
-They have the same effect.[^9]
+You can halve your expenses, or double your income.
+They have the same effect.[^9][^10][^11]

-To me, that's 25-8.3=16.7 years of my life.
+To me, that's 16 years of my life I get back.
 If I make twice as much, I can get 16 extra years to do anything I want, instead of working a job I kind of tolerate.
 If I spend half as much (remember, for my whole life, not just until I retire!)
 I get 16 extra years.
 That's a *huge* chunk of time.
 How much would you pay to live 16 extra years?
 And I get those years now, when I'm healthy and energetic.
 Prime years.
-I would do a lot of things to live 16 extra years however I want.
+I would do a lot of things[^12] to live 16 extra years however I want.
 Changing my job or spending is just a no-brainer.
 And the reality is that for most people, it's more than 16 years--it's going from retiring at 65, to retiring at 40 or 30.
 25 or 35 years, that's a massive chunk of your life.

 Of course, this assumes the value of time when you're at work is next to nothing compared to free time.
-That's actually how I feel[^10].
+That's actually how I feel[^13].
 If you don't, if you think it's only a bit better, then it's not as amazing.
 But basically, do the math.
 15 years is a HUGE chunk.
 Even if it's just 10% better, having every day be 10% better for 15 years is still a huge impact.

 It could be someday I'll change my mind, of course.
 I could go back to work.
 I could decide I don't want to live on $20K into my 50s, or have kids and need to change my plans.
 But there's nothing really irreversible involved.
 You're just saving up some extra money and not spending as much.
 No big deal to have some extra cash if you go back to work, right?